-In the Optimization Round, you and your team will work on 3 optimization-based problems.
+In the Optimization Round, you and your team will work on 2 optimization-based problems, each with random test case generators.
 These problems are not intended to be solved perfectly - instead, you will be competing against other teams to get the closest approximation to an optimal solution.
 These problems will have a mathy flair and require some computational tools/thinking to get a decent answer.
-You will have 3 hours to gradually optimize your solutions.
-This round will have 3 problems, each with different test cases.
-Your score for each problem will be determined by your best performing submission, and displayed on a live leaderboard.
-You can use any programming language for this round, since you will only be submitting a text output.
+You will have 46 hours to gradually optimize your solutions.
+Your score for each problem will be determined by your most recent submission, and displayed on a live leaderboard.
+All code should be written in Python 3.

 For both rounds, we will provide starter code to help you get started on each of the problems.

 All code must be written in Python 3.
 Your code will be graded on a system running Python 3.8.
 You can only import modules from the Python Standard Library.
 You can submit your code whenever you want during the contest, and your most recent submission will be graded and displayed on the leaderboards.
 Each problem has a certain maximum time and memory limit that your program can run (both per turn and total), which will be specified at the bottom of each problem.

 To join a round, click contests and select the given round.
 There will be an option to download starter code at the bottom of each problem statement.

 If you have not yet submitted code for a problem, or your code makes an illegal move/runs into an error/times out, your bot will default to the default strategy of doing nothing.
 The starter code comes with a simple, random strategy that will perform better than the default strategy in most cases.

 All submissions in both rounds will be regraded to produce final rankings at the end of the contest (each problem will be normalized so that the best submission is worth 100 points).
 In the spirit of the competition, and so that everyone can compete to develop cooler solutions, we encourage teams to not hoard solutions and submit at the last minute.